GangaGowthami/CodePro-s-Junk-Lead-Classification/README.md

 # CodePro-s-Junk-Lead-Classification
 This project implements an end-to-end pipeline for CodePro Company to reduce the L2AC (Leads to Application Completion) to maximize profitability.
-We have implemented both Dev and Prod pipelines using Airflow and MLflow respectively.
-Experimentation has been doen using pycaret and mlflow.
+We have implemented both Development and Production pipelines using Airflow and MLflow respectively.
+Experimentation has been done using pycaret and mlflow.
 The project is deployed using airflow.

 # Table of Contents
 # General Information